Kent27/ai-setup/pr-review.md

 - If you’re unsure, mark it as **NEEDS CONFIRMATION** and list exactly what to check.
 - Prefer actionable guidance: propose exact code changes or ready-to-paste review comments.
 - If the diff is large, prioritize high-risk areas first and call out what you did NOT review deeply.
+- **Every actionable finding** (in sections 4, 5, 6, 7, 9) MUST end with a **“Prompt for AI Agents”** block — a self-contained, copy-pasteable instruction that an AI coding agent can execute without additional context.
+Follow the format described below.

 ---